top of page

 • A lack of opportunities to develop or update skills ensures that those being release from prison are even less-equipped to navigate the world than when they entered.

-Being Trans in custody
+Being Trans in Custody

-While the Ontario Human Rights Code is supposed to guarantee the following rights to trans folks within the criminal legal system – including police and prisons – facilities and individuals don’t always follow the guidelines.
+While the Ontario Human Rights Code is supposed to guarantee the following rights to trans folks within the criminal legal system – including police and prisons – facilities and individuals do not always follow the guidelines.
+At times, you or others may need to advocate for your own rights.
+Trans people continue to face a lot of discrimination and harassment within the criminal legal system.

 See our "Resources" section for writings from other Trans folks on prison.